sasilver75/obsidian/Articles/Patterns for Building LLM-based Systems and Products (?) {Eugene Yan Blog}.md

 How to apply evals?
 - Building solid evals should be the starting point for any LLM-based system!
-- Classical metrics like BLEU and ROGUE don't make any sense for more complex tasks such as abstractive summarization or dialogue.
+- Classical metrics like BLEU and ROUGE don't make any sense for more complex tasks such as abstractive summarization or dialogue.
 - We've seen that benchmarks like MMLU are sensitive to how they're implemented and measured -- and to be candid, ==unless your LLM system is studying for a school exam, MMLU probably isn't actually a good evaluation==.

 So instead of using off-the-shelf benchmarks, we should start by collecting a set of ==task-specific evals==, including (prompt, context, expected outputs).